About Us • The Backstory, Now And Future

 After doing a walk-through inspection of each Paloma Terrace apartment before the purchase, as new owners we began to separate the residents who were not taking good care of their homes from the ones who were.
 We wanted to build a different kind of community from what we had to start with.
 That’s what the last five years have been about, and the management team of Tammy and her supervisor DeeDee has proven to be a great ongoing partnership to accomplish this together.

 As of this ‘about us’ writing in February, 2020, this year is expected to continue with all-new landscaping around the newly-replaced pool deck and fence.
 That and a new surface coat, striping and car stops for both the front and back parking lots.
 Plus upgrades to the office for everyone to enjoy, and we’re also adding air conditioning to the laundry facility this spring.
 That all makes 2020 a very full year.

 What comes next?
 For 2021 we want the major focus to be all-new landscaping around the Sage Street parking lot to achieve a much-improved front curb appeal for everyone to enjoy.

-Our goal is for everyone who comes to Paloma Terrace, and especially our residents who live here, to enjoy their homes and surroundings within the fullest extent of what we can provide.
+Our goal is for everyone who comes to Paloma Terrace, and especially residents who live here, to enjoy their homes and surroundings within the fullest extent of what we can provide.

 By the way, who are we?
 I’m a Vietnam war veteran.
 My wife of 43 years is a retired RN, and we have four grown children.
-Welcome to ‘about us’ and our family business.
+Welcome to ‘about us’ and a family business.

 And that’s enough about us.
-It’s a continuing quest to do better with the homes we provide for our residents and the 2.1 acres of beautiful Colorado land at 2910 Sage Street, Colorado Springs we’ve been entrusted with.
+It’s a continuing quest to do better with the homes we provide for residents and the 2.1 acres of beautiful Colorado land at 2910 Sage Street, Colorado Springs we’ve been entrusted with.

 You’re welcome to join us here at any time.